crossplane/crossplane/docs/6_stack.md

 part of the GCP sample stack.

 Now that we have general set of infrastructure and classes defined in our cluster, it is time to deploy some applications.
-In the [previous section](5_workload.md), we bundled resources into a `KubernetesApplication` and created it in the control cluster.
+In the [previous section], we bundled resources into a `KubernetesApplication` and created it in the control cluster.
 This is useful for applications that are deployed infrequently and are not widely distributed, but can be a burden for someone who is not familiar with the architecture to manage.
-In the [next section](7_app.md) we will explore how Crossplane *Applications* make it possible to package and distribute your configuration, including managed services that an application consumes.
+In the [next section] we will explore how Crossplane *Applications* make it possible to package and distribute your configuration, including managed services that an application consumes.

 ## Clean Up